kstange/MasqueBlizzBars/README.md

 - Possess Bar
 - Stance Bar
 - Pet Bar
-- Vehicle Bar (Cataclysm Classic only)
+- Vehicle Bar (Pandaria Classic only)
+- Pet Battle Bar (Panadria Classic only)
-- Extra Action Button (Cataclysm Classic only)
+- Extra Action Button (Pandaria Classic only)
+- Spell Flyout (Pandaria Classic only)

-I've done limited testing with Classic Era and Cataclysm Classic because I don't play them, but I believe everything should work.
+I've done limited testing with Classic Era and Pandaria Classic because I don't play them, but I believe everything should work.
 If you report bugs or submit patches, I'll do my best to address them.

 ## Compatibility